David Nalbandian

 Nalbandian signing autographs at the 2006 Australian Open.

 David Pablo Nalbandian (/es/; born 1 January 1982) is an Argentine former professional tennis player.
 He reached his highest ranking in singles of world No. 3 in March 2006, during a career that spanned from 2000 to 2013.
 Nalbandian was runner-up in the singles event at the 2002 Wimbledon Championships.
 During his career, he won 11 singles titles, including the Tennis Masters Cup in 2005 and two Masters 1000 tournaments.
 Nalbandian is the only Argentine man in history to reach the semifinals or better at all four majors and to reach the Wimbledon final.
 He was a member of the Argentinian Davis Cup team who reached the finals of the World Group in 2006, 2008 and 2011.
 Nalbandian played right-handed with a two-handed backhand, regarded at the time to be one of the best on tour.
 Nalbandian was considered one of the greatest players to have never won a Grand Slam title.
 Since his retirement, Nalbandian has taken up the sport of rally racing and has competed in Rally Argentina.

-Biography
+Early life

 Of Armenian and Argentine descent, David Nalbandian was born in the small city of Unquillo in Córdoba Province, Argentina.
+He began playing tennis at age five.
+Father, Norberto, is deceased; mother, Alda, is a housewife; he has two brothers, Javier and Dario, who are tennis coaches.
+His Armenian grandfather built a cement court in his backyard, where David learned to play against his two older brothers.

-He became a professional tennis player at the age of 18.
+Nalbandian became a professional tennis player at the age of 18.

-Career on the ATP
+Career

-Junior career
+Juniors

 As a junior, Nalbandian reached as high as No. 3 in the world in December 1998 (and No. 5 in doubles in 2000), soon after winning the US Open boys' singles final over fellow junior Roger Federer.